resv/MINDTIPPER/README.md

 With constant database testing and modifications, it was crucial to save my DDL, so I created a “One-Shot” DDL insert file.
 This handle creation of my tables, inserted mock data, and generated all my private and foreign keys.
 (LINK DDL)
 		Insert ONESHOT DDL pic here

-Honorable mention to google sheets to help me picture what my database query would look like and to help make any changes needed to the actual database.
-(LINK TO GOOGLE SHEETS)

-		Insert google sheets

 A one man project really didn’t need the use of JIRA, so instead I used Trello which help keep track of my progress of the entire development.
 (LINK TRELLO HERE)
 		Insert trello pick here

-Many revisions of the planning process has been made, currently up to revision 5.
-The first revision folder starts here.
-(LINK REVISION FODLER)
 <!----------------------------------------------------------------------------------------------------------------------------------->
 <h1 align="center" id="installation">Installation</h1>